 PERMAFROST AND GAS HYDRATE BASICS

-Water in pore space freezes when the temperature of the rock is below zero degrees Celcius (32 degrees F), A phenomenon called freezing point depression (FPD) causes the actual freezing temperature to be somewhat lower than 0 C. FPD is a function of pressure, salinity, and pore size, and is usually about minus 1 to minus 2 degrees Celcius in clean coarse grained sandstones.
+Water in pore space freezes when the temperature of the rock is below zero degrees Celsius (32 degrees F), A phenomenon called freezing point depression (FPD) causes the actual freezing temperature to be somewhat lower than 0 C. FPD is a function of pressure, salinity, and pore size, and is usually about minus 1 to minus 2 degrees Celsius in clean coarse grained sandstones.
 It can be as much as minus 8 C in very fine grained silts and shales.

 View from the North Pole showing areas of continuous (blue) and discontinuous permafrost (grey)

 Clay bound water in shale does not freeze, so shale properties change only slightly, depending on the amount of free water in the effective porosity of the shale.
 Silty shales have more porosity than pure shale and are more strongly affected by freezing.

 Studies designed to locate the base of permafrost were sponsored by the Geological Survey of Canada in the 1960's, 1970's, and again in the early 1980's as more log data became available.
 Permanent temperature recording systems using thermistors equally spaced along a cable were installed in numerous observation wells throughout the Arctic.
 These surveys form the basis for static temperature data that is still relied upon today.

 In a sandstone interval, the base of permafrost is easy to pick on the resistivity log.
 In shales, it is much more difficult.
 The base of permafrost is often picked at the base of a frozen sandstone; this depth is called the base of ice-bearing permafrost (IBPF).